MasterCynder/wordListGenerator/README.md

 # WordListGenerator

-Generate your own word list using yours key words
+Generate your own word list using your key words

+## Required
+Python 3+ is required

 ## Python help documentation:
 ```